alanstevens/CommandQueryExample/readme.md

 command and query objects these days.
 You can read all about why I'm wrong to use an IRepository<T> in the links below.

-At this point, this is just a thought experiment.
+At this point, this project is just a thought experiment.
 I'd love to hear your feedback.
 Please feel free to code review this project and open issues for changes you think are merited.
 If you get really enthusiastic, you can send a pull request, but I would rather just get comments in the issues, for now.